koenrane/KR-new-site/content/import/a-certain-formalization-of-corrigibility-is-vnm-incoherent.md

 There are two cases, depending on assumptions about reward function expressivity.

-## 1: Agent doesn't reward explicitly for being corrected / being incorrigible (blue vs red states)
+## 1: Agent doesn't reward explicitly for being corrected/ being incorrigible (blue vs red states)

 If $R(\color{blue}{C})=R(\color{red}{C})$ is assumed, strict corrigibility is impossible for _any_ policy, because that demands $R(\color{blue}{C})> \max(R(\color{red}{A}),R(\color{red}{B}),R(\color{red}{C}))\geq R(\color{red}{C})=R(\color{blue}{C})$, a contradiction.

 So—can we still get the agent to be _weakly corrigible_ to {$\pi_\text{correct: A}$, $\pi_\text{correct: B}$, $\pi_\text{correct: C}$}? **Fact:** An $R$\-maximizer is weakly corrigible to all of these policies simultaneously IFF $R$ is constant—and therefore _makes every policy optimal_!

 ## 2\.
-Agent does reward explicitly for being corrected / being incorrigible
+Agent does reward explicitly for being corrected/ being incorrigible

 For the agent to be _strictly corrigible_ to {$\pi_\text{correct: A}$, $\pi_\text{correct: B}$, $\pi_\text{correct: C}$}, it must be true that $R(\color{blue}{A}),R(\color{blue}{B}),R(\color{blue}{C})> \max(R(\color{red}{A}),R(\color{red}{B}),R(\color{red}{C}))$.
 Yay!
 Strict corrigibility works!